KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/11-Simple Backup Bash Shell Script.md

 `tar: Removing leading `/' from member names`

-Ignore this error for timebeing.
+Ignore this error for time being.